-- (A) In order to assure that the events or activities that involve student travel are within the course and scope of the College's mission and that student safety issues have been addressed, travel undertaken pursuant to this policy must be authorized in advance by an appropriate department administrator. - (1) To request authorization, members of the faculty, staff or registered student organizations who organize activities covered by this policy must submit a completed Student Travel Request Authorization form, along with the required documents and information, to the appropriate department administrator for approval before submitting to the Office of Student Life, Equity and Leadership Programs.
-The request should be submitted at least ten (10) working days in advance of travel to the activity or event.
-Failure to comply will result in immediate cancellation of the trip/activity/event at the club/organization and/or individual member's expense. - (2) Travel requests for any travel outside the continental United States must be submitted ninety (90) days prior to the travel date to the proper department administrator to deem appropriate.
-Requests must receive approval for travel as well as funding prior to review by the Director of Student Life, Equity & Leadership Programs and/or the Student Affairs Committee.
-Applicants for travel outside the Continental United States must meet the same criteria established for other travel requests. - (3) The following information/documents must be submitted along with the Student Travel Request Authorization form: - (a) A list of participants including their names, addresses, email, phone numbers, and the names and phone numbers of persons to contact in case of an emergency (Travel Roster form). - (b) The name and phone number for the responsible College employee(s) who will be available to the students at all times during the travel and activity. - (c) Copies of valid operators' licenses for any students who will operate vehicles, plus proof of insurance.
+- (A) In order to assure that the events or activities that involve student travel are within the course and scope of the College's mission and that student safety issues have been addressed, travel undertaken pursuant to this policy must be authorized in advance by an appropriate department administrator. - (1) To request authorization, members of the faculty, staff, or registered student organizations who organize activities covered by this policy must submit a completed Student Travel Request Authorization form, along with the required documents and information, to the appropriate department administrator for approval before submitting to the Office of Student Leadership and Engagement.
+The request must be submitted at least ten (10) working days in advance of travel to the activity or event.
+Failure to comply will result in immediate cancellation of the trip/activity/event at the club/organization and/or individual member's expense. - (2) All in-state and out-of-state travel, which must be within the United States, must have approval prior to the travel being taken.
+Faculty members traveling with a student organization must obtain professional development approval from the department chair, division dean, and the Provost.
+All other employees traveling with a student organization must obtain professional development approval from their supervisor or vice president. - (3) The following information/documents must be submitted along with the Student Travel Request Authorization form: - (a) A list of participants including their names, addresses, email, phone numbers, and the names and phone numbers of persons to contact in case of an emergency (Travel Roster form). - (b) The name and phone number for the responsible College employee(s) who will be available to the students at all times during the travel and activity.

-- (d) Completed and signed Release and Indemnification Agreements for each participant. - (e) Completed and signed Authorization for Medical Treatment forms for each participant, plus proof of medical insurance. - (4) When leading group trips, faculty or staff should carry emergency contact information and the authorization for emergency medical treatment for each participant.
+- (c) Copies of valid operators' licenses for any students who will operate vehicles, plus proof of insurance. - (d) Completed and signed Release and Indemnification Agreements for each participant. - (e) Completed and signed Authorization for Medical Treatment forms for each participant, plus proof of medical insurance. - (4) When leading group trips, faculty, or staff should carry emergency contact information and the authorization for emergency medical treatment for each participant.
 Advisors will not be required to accompany organization members on day (non-overnight) trips to locations within a 150-mile radius of campus.
 For overnight travel or travel to locations beyond the 150-mile radius of campus, an advisor must accompany the group.
 According to the Fair Labor Standards Act (FLSA), all time spent while on an overnight trip attending to students and/or performing other work (even while traveling to and from activity and meals) should be counted as club advisor duty hours.
 Time spent not working (resting, sleeping, duty free meal, etc.) is not trackable.
-A part-time employee accompanying the group shall limit his/her total weekly work hours to no more than twenty-nine (29) hours per week.
+A part-time employee accompanying the group shall limit their total weekly work hours to no more than twenty-nine (29) hours per week.
 If the travel will require the part-time employee to work more than twenty-nine (29) hours in a given week, the employee shall consult with Stark State College (immediate supervisor or the next level up in the chain of command) first and receive permission to work such additional hours.
 Failure to do so may result in termination or non-reappointment.